 I teach yoga because

-A life of depth and soul means that you have the energy and confidence to follow your dreams, to discover the sacredness in ordinary, everyday life - with friends, in our conversation with others, in more fulfilling work, and in all the experiences that can touch our heart.
+A life of depth and soul means you have the energy and confidence to follow your dreams, to discover the sacredness and enjoyment in ordinary, everyday life, to pursue more fulfilling work, and be fully present in every experience and moment.

 A little bit about me